accorddeveloper/example-mvc5-application/README.md

 # example-mvc5-application
 This is an example ASP.NET MVC 5 Web API 2 application with AutoFac for IoC.
 I wanted to create an example application to demonstrate the way I develop web applications using Microsoft technologies.
+The Web API application is called RESTful Radio API.

 **Used the following NuGet packages:**